Skew braces with no proper left ideals: Proof of Theorem

 \subsection{The case when $n=1$}

 First, suppose that $A$ is almost trivial.
 Then the left ideals of $A$ are exactly the normal subgroups of $(A,\cdot)$.
 But $(A,\cdot)$ is non-abelian simple, so clearly $A$ is left-simple.

 Conversely, suppose that $A$ is left-simple.
-Then $A$ is non-trivial, namely, $a\circ b\neq a\cdot b$ for some $a,b\in A$, for otherwise any subgroup of $(A,\cdot)$ would be a left ideal of $A$.
+Then $A$ is non-trivial, namely, $a\circ b\neq a\cdot b$ for some $a,b\in A$, for otherwise any subgroup of $(A,\cdot)$ would be a~left ideal of $A$.
 We suppose for contradiction that $A$ is not almost trivial.
-Since $A$ is neither trivial nor almost trivial, we deduce from \cite{simple} that $(A,\circ)$ is not simple (the result of \cite{simple} is stated in terms of Hopf--Galois structures, but one can easily translate it into skew braces, using \cite{ST}, for example).
+Since $A$ is neither trivial nor almost trivial, we obtain from~\cite[Theorem 1.1]{simple} that $(A,\circ)$ is not simple (the result of~\cite{simple} is stated in terms of Hopf--Galois structures, but using~\cite[Theorem 3.1]{ST}, for example, to translate it into the language of skew braces, it says that a~finite skew brace with a~non-abelian simple multiplicative group is either trivial or almost trivial).
 We then have $(A,\circ)\not\simeq (A,\cdot)$.
 By order consideration, it follows that